How to deal with namespaces in RDF?

-The SWI-Prolog RDF library allows you to write explicit resources using prefix-abbreviation, e.g., rdf:subClassOf or rdfs:'Class'.
-The prefix-abbreviations are known through rdf_current_ns/2.
-New prefixes can be added using rdf_register_ns/2, as in
+The SWI-Prolog RDF library allows you to write explicit resources using prefix abbreviations, e.g., rdf:subClassOf or rdfs:'Class'.
+The prefix abbreviations are known through rdf_current_prefix/2.
+New prefixes can be added using rdf_register_prefix/2, as in

 ?- use_module(library(semweb/rdf_db)).